iremnurkurt/iremnurkurt/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I'm Electrical Electronics Engineer with a passion for science and human behavior.<br>💬Shoot me an Email or add me on Linkedin.<br>
+🔭 I'm Electrical Electronics Engineer.<br>💬Shoot me an Email or add me on Linkedin.<br>

 ## 🌐 Socials: